-Finally, rather than drive to Moab or pay for a backcountry guide and then fly out for your #EPIC vacation, consider staying closer to home and donate some of those funds to Big City Mountaineers instead.
+Finally, rather than drive to Moab or pay for a backcountry guide and then fly out for your #EPIC vacation, consider staying closer to home and donating some of those funds to Big City Mountaineers instead.
 Inspire someone else who never thought of the outdoors at all and give them an opportunity to see nature up close.

 UPDATE APRIL 2022 –

-A recent study confirms that gasp, these reservation sites make it so that –
+A recent study confirms that, gasp, these reservation sites make it so that –

 “Scenic national campground sites in the United States that require highly competitive reservations see more white, high-income visitors than campsites that don’t require reservations.”

 “You also need flexibility to plan your trip for six months from now.
 People with lower-income jobs often don’t have the ability to set vacations that far in advance.”